-Mansi Choksi is a journalist based in New York.
-She writes about gender, politics, crime, identity, pop-culture and the distribution of opportunity.
+Mansi Choksi is a writer based in Dubai, United Arab Emirates and Mumbai, India.
+She writes about crime, gender, identity, opportunity and pop-culture.

-Her work has appeared in print and online at The New York Times, The New Yorker, National Geographic, Harper’s, Vice Magazine, Time, Foreign Policy, Al Jazeera America and Slate.
+Her writing has appeared in print and online at Harper’s, The New York Times, The New Yorker, National Geographic, Slate and The Atlantic.

-She completed two courses in hostile environment training and emergency first-aid.
+She previously received two African Great Lakes Fellowships from the IWMF to explore counter-narratives in Uganda, and completed two courses in hostile environment training and first-aid.

-In 2013, she graduated with honors from Columbia University Graduate School of Journalism in New York, which she attended as a Fulbright Fellow.
-She was also named a Delacorte Fellow, an Ed Gold Scholar and winner of the Lars-Erik Nelson Prize for national affairs reporting.
+In 2013, she graduated with honors from Columbia University’s Graduate School of Journalism in New York, which she attended as a Fulbright-Nehru Master’s Scholar.
+At college, she was also named a Delacorte Fellow, an Ed Gold Scholar and winner of the Lars-Erik Nelson Prize for national affairs reporting.

-Previously, she lived in Mumbai and reported for the Times of India.
+Previously, she reported for the Times of India.